 What are the Most Important Features of a Payment Gateway?

 If you need to sell in-person and online, having a payment gateway is a must.
 However, not all eCommerce gateways are created equal.
-There are a few factors you should be on the lookout for when shopping for a provider, including:
+There are a few factors you should be on the lookout for when shopping for a merchant services provider, including:

 - That it can be easily integrated with the software and tools you already use.